agreich/Relaxed_selection_proj_reproducible_science/README.md

 This is where I'll combine all of my code so that my masters project results are easily accessible to my advisors.
 I hope to leave this project clean and concise, as I leave academia and move on to the next thing.

 Apologies in advance.
 My code is a bit meandering.
 I learned how to code and use github while analyzing this data.
-My future data analysis will be cleaner and more methodical.
+My future data analysis will be cleaner and more methodical, now that I sort of know what I am doing.

 Male morphometrics: